A quick guide to the conveyancing process

 - Approval of the draft contract: while the various checks are being made, the buyer’s and seller’s solicitors will negotiate the contract.
 When they are happy, the draft contract is signed by all parties.

-- Formal mortgage offer: in most cases, this will occur before contracts are exchanged.
+- Formal mortgage offer: in most cases, this occurs before contracts are exchanged.
 If the buyer requires a mortgage, a formal mortgage offer will be required.
 When a completion date is agreed upon, the buyer’s solicitor will submit a request to the mortgage lender to draw down the mortgage funds.

-- Completion: on the completion date, the buyer’s mortgage company will transfer the money to their solicitor, who will in turn send it to the seller’s solicitor.
+- Completion: on the completion date, the buyer’s mortgage company will transfer the money to their solicitor, who will, in turn, send it to the seller’s solicitor.
 Upon receipt of the purchase monies, the seller will ‘release the keys’ to the buyer.

 How long does the conveyancing process take?